 A student who meets the above eligibility requirements must sign an agreement in the final year of his or her program of study agreeing to fulfill the following requirements:

 - Matriculate in and graduate from Des Moines University College of Osteopathic Medicine or the University of Iowa Carver College of Medicine.

-- Complete an Iowa-based residency program (an accredited medical residency located in Iowa).
+- Complete an eligible residency program

-- Become licensed and employed in the practice of medicine and surgery or osteopathic medicine and surgery, specializing in family medicine, pediatrics, psychiatry, internal medicine, obstetrics and gynecology, or general surgery within nine months of completing residency.
+- Become licensed and employed in the practice of medicine and surgery or osteopathic medicine and surgery, specializing in family medicine, pediatrics, psychiatry, internal medicine, obstetrics and gynecology, neurology, or general surgery within nine months of completing residency.

 - Work for a minimum of 5 consecutive years in an eligible service commitment area following completion of residency.

 Service Commitment Area

 - An Iowa city within a federal mental health shortage area as designated by the United States department of health and human services, if the physician specializes in psychiatry.
 You can find current mental health shortage areas in Iowa here.